Conference Schedule

 1:15 PM-2:00 PM ET

-Concurrent Session: Law School Track - Paws for Mental Health: Integrating a Therapy Dog into Law School for Enhanced Well-being
+Concurrent Session: Law School Track - Paws for Mental Health: Integrating a Therapy Dog into Law School for Enhanced Well-Being

 Tuesday, January 21 | Start Time: 1:15 PM ET | Duration: 45 mins